Share your story using:

 6 things to talk to your doctor about

-If you're still making tough compromises when it comes to your migraine treatment plan, it's time to talk to your doctor, whether in person or through .
+If you're still looking for the migraine treatment plan that's appropriate for you, it's time to talk to your doctor, whether in person or through .

 Discuss your answers to these 6 questions with your doctor to help establish your treatment goals:

-Giving your doctor a clear picture of your migraine experiences — including any current treatments — can help them determine whether Nurtec® ODT (rimegepant) is right for you.
-You can also ask your doctor for a sample of Nurtec ODT.
+Giving your doctor a clear picture of your migraine experiences — including any current treatments — can help them determine whether Nurtec® ODT (rimegepant) 75 mg is a good option for you.